onuranl/chessTR/README.md

 will solve play with friend after the created \*/

-features that will added --> remove chart - remove invite section in \_id compoennt when other player joined the game
+features that will added --> remove chart - remove invite section in \_id compoennt when other player joined the game \*

+will handle time states when chart ai is true and make sure save properly when quit \*

 ## Build Setup